Run the gnar and pick up the pieces with the unsurpassed fit and safety of the next generation Astral Greenjacket Rescue Vest.

 Looking for the flow?
 The most recent Upper and Lower Kern River flows are now displayed near the top of this page as the data becomes available from the Corps of Engineers.
 Included are the flow on the Upper Kern at Riverside Park, and the Lower Kern above and below the Borel Powerhouse.
 If the flows cannot be obtained from the COE, "N/A" or "-NR-" will be listed.

-The Kern Valley River Council (KVRC) was recently awarded a $50,000 grant from Southern California Edison for the Kernville Riverside Park Restoration Project.
+The Kern Valley River Council (KVRC) was awarded a $50,000 grant from Southern California Edison for the Kernville Riverside Park Restoration Project.
 Earlier this year KVRC was awarded a $25,000 grant from the USFS, Secure Rural Schools and Community Self-Determination Act.
 The Kernville Riverside Park Restoration Project's goal is to enhance the ecological, aesthetic, and recreational value of the 1/4 mile stretch of the Kern River starting just above the Kernville Bridge, through Riverside Park in Kernville.
 KVRC is a 501(c)(3) non profit organization that runs the Kern River Festival every year and organized the 2003 Wildwater World Cup Kayak races on the Upper Kern.

 Flood damage in Riverside Park from high water in December 2010.